kntvrl/job-search-vue/README.md

-This project is athe clone of google careers website that has been built  with vue.js javascript framework.
+This project is a clone of google careers website that has been built  with vue.js javascript framework.

 it has fake backend server.
 You can type the commant below.